MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ## Get started customizing
 Once you confirm the necessary access and permission to customize the site, you're ready to get started with the customization process.
-The SharePoint Success Site is hosted in your Microsoft 365 tenant, so you'll need to sign into Microsoft 365 and then navigate to the site.
+The SharePoint Success Site is hosted in your Microsoft 365 tenant, so you need to sign into Microsoft 365 and then navigate to the site.

 ##### Sign in
 1. Open a web browser and navigate to [office.com](https://www.office.com/) or your organization's sign-in location.